openfaas/faas-netes/chart/openfaas/README.md

 Now decide how you want to expose the services and edit the `helm upgrade` command as required.

 * To use NodePorts/ClusterIP - (the default and best for development, with port-forwarding)
-* To use an IngressController add `--set ingress.enabled=true` (recommended for production, for use with TLS)
+* To use an IngressController add `--set ingress.enabled=true` (recommended for production, for use with TLS) - [follow the full guide](https://docs.openfaas.com/reference/tls-openfaas/)
 * To use a LoadBalancer add `--set serviceType=LoadBalancer` (not recommended, since it will expose plain HTTP)

 #### Deploy OpenFaaS Community Edition (CE)